chinapedia/wikipedia.abstract.en/Page/Figure_skating.md

 | A                  |
 +--------------------+

-Figure_Skating.webmhd.webm Jumps involve the skater leaping into the air and rotating rapidly to land after completing one or more rotations.
+Jumps involve the skater leaping into the air and rotating rapidly to land after completing one or more rotations.
 There are many types of jumps, identified by the way the skater takes off and lands, as well as by the number of rotations that are completed.

 Each jump receives a score according to its base value and grade of execution (GOE).[25]
 Quality of execution, technique, height, speed, flow and ice coverage are considered by the judges.
 An _under-rotated_ jump (indicated by < ) is "missing rotation of more than ¼, but less than ½ revolution" and receives 70% of the base value.
 A _downgraded_ jump (indicated by <<) is "missing rotation of ½ revolution or more".
 A downgraded triple is treated as a double jump, while a downgraded double is treated as a single jump.